 Fenner herself is fluent in both Spanish and English.
 She participated in the Mission Intern Program through The United Methodist Church, a three-year mission service program for young adults.
 She was appointed to serve in Nicaragua where she took three months of Spanish language classes.
 Fenner was appointed to Epworth, together with the Rev. Yolanda Pupo-Ortiz, when the conference merged Camino de Vida and Epworth UMC in 2010.
 Pupo-Ortiz is now Epworth’s Pastora Emerita and the director of the Language and Computer Programs of the Ana A. Brito Foundation (AABF).

 AABF is a foundation started out of Epworth to sustain the English and computer class ministries offered to new immigrants.
-With more than 160 registered participants, most from Central and South American, this is the largest outreach to the new immigrant community Epworth offers.
+With more than 160 registered participants,

 The issue of immigration is an important one at Epworth, Fenner said, since it is such a multi-ethnic congregation.
 People are talking to her, she said, expressing fears, doubts, and asking questions.

 “We are a church that is supporting the new immigrant community in many ways,” Fenner said.
 That includes working with Justice for Our Neighbors, a national ministry that welcomes immigrants by providing affordable, high-quality immigration legal services to low-income immigrants, engaging in advocacy for immigrant rights, and offering education to communities of faith and to the public.
 JFON has a clinic at Epworth.